Central Maine Power Completes Aerial Inspections of Transmission Lines

 FOR IMMEDIATE RELEASE

-AUGUSTA, Maine — November 21, 2017 — Central Maine Power Co.
-(CMP), a subsidiary of AVANGRID Inc. (NYSE: AGR), a diversified energy and utility company, has completed its fall inspections of its transmission lines by helicopter.
-The flights are an important part of the utility’s inspection program to ensure safe, reliable delivery of power to homes and businesses throughout its service area.
-The company also performed additional aerial inspections following the Halloween wind storm system to take care of any lingering issues with power infrastructure and trees in transmission corridors before the winter season.
+AUGUSTA, Maine, September 7, 2017 Central Maine Power Co.
+(CMP), a subsidiary of AVANGRID Inc. (NYSE: AGR), has completed its summer inspections of its transmission lines.
+The annual inspection flights are an important part of the utility's efforts to ensure safe, reliable delivery of power to homes and businesses throughout its service area.

-Each spring and fall, CMP does a visual inspection of all of its transmission right-of-ways from the air.
-These flights help to spot potential problems with equipment, as well as signs of unauthorized use.
+Each spring and fall, CMP also does a visual inspection of all of its transmission rights-of-way from the air.
+These flights help spot potential problems with equipment, as well as signs of unauthorized use.

 About AVANGRID: AVANGRID, Inc. (NYSE: AGR) is a diversified energy and utility company with more than $31 billion in assets and operations in 27 states.
 The company owns regulated utilities and electricity generation assets through two primary lines of business, Avangrid Networks and Avangrid Renewables.
 Avangrid Networks is comprised of eight electric and natural gas utilities, serving approximately 3.2 million customers in New York and New England.
 Avangrid Renewables operates more than 6 gigawatts of owned and controlled renewable generation capacity, primarily through wind and solar, in 22 states across the United States.
 AVANGRID employs approximately 6,800 people.
 For more information, visit www.avangrid.com.